Sam-Dragon/java-7/src/ThreadsNotes.md

 - It has its own stack and local variables
 - They are light weight process and can share resources
 - Thread contains [Thread Name, Thread Priority, Thread Group]
-- main thread is the default thread run by main method of java program
+- **main thread** is the default thread run by main method of java program & managed by jvm
+- common exception thrown by threads is **InterruptedException**
+- Threads execution can be both synchronous and asynchronous

 > Advantages
 - useful in utilizing cores and provides faster execution